Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

 Hormel Foods is a Fortune 500 company.
-They manufacture and market high-quality, brand-name food, and meat products.
+The company manufactures and markets high-quality, brand-name food and meat products.

-Now they also own the Planters snack business.
-To add to their stable of well-known brands.
+Furthermore, they purchased Planters snack business adding to their stable of well-known brands.

-Furthermore, Hormel has a long history of paying dividends.
-And, typically increases the dividend by a substantial amount each year.
+Finally, Hormel has a long history of paying dividends.
+And typically increases the dividend substantially yearly while keeping the dividend payout ratio reasonable.

 - Stock symbol: PAYX